 The insecticidal powers of boric acid can also be extended to furniture.
 A mixture of boric acid and water can be sprayed or painted onto wood to protect it against harmful insects like termites or beetles, wood rot, and fungi.
 Another option is to drill a hole in the wood and insert into it a pellet or water-soluble capsule with boric acid.

 An easy option for skin care and first aid

 Boric acid is a natural antiseptic, anti-fungal agent, and astringent.
 A teaspoon of boric acid in four ounces of distilled water makes a good wash for wounds, rashes, minor burns, or as an acne treatment.
 It also relieves the itch from insect bites.
 A teaspoon in four cups of water can be used to treat sore eyes, irritation, or weird eye discharges.

-Boric acid can also be used as a cleanser, stain-remover, disinfectant, deodorizer, and mould-killer.
+Boric acid can also be used as a cleanser, stain-remover, disinfectant, deodoriser, and mould-killer.
 To remove stains and odour from clothing, simply add half a cup of it to your regular laundry load.
 You can also use this to clean your sinks, floor, bathroom, and windows.
 Put half a cup of boric acid into your toilet bowl and leave for 30 minutes.
-Not only will it remove stains, it will remove the odour too.
-To deodorize a refrigerator, sprinkle a thin layer of powder on and leave for 15 minutes.
-Then, wash the powder away and wipe dry.
+Not only will it remove stains, but it will also remove odour too.
+To deodorise a refrigerator, sprinkle a thin layer of powder on it and leave for 15 minutes.
+Then, wash the powder away and wipe it dry.

 A mixture of water, hydrogen peroxide, and boric acid can be very effective at removing mould.
 Spray this on affected areas and scrub away.
 Make sure to do this while the mould is wet, or the spores will go airborne and cause sicknesses, or transfer to another area.